4 Tips for College FundingEducation/Student Loans

 Getting Guidance to Save

 WAEPA Members are eligible for FREE Financial Wellness Planning through our partnership with EY.
-If you’re looking for assistance with building an emergency savings fund, paying down debt, or even how to plan for the cost of your child’s education, the EY portal has calculators, resources, and even Certified Financial Planners (CFP®) who can help you along the way.
+As a WAEPA member, you’ll receive assistance with building an emergency savings fund, paying down debt, or even how to plan for the cost of your child’s education.